samirettali/blog/content/writeups/hackthebox/traverxec.md

 ---

 ![](/images/hackthebox/traverxec/traverxec.png)
-Traverxec is an easy Linux machine on HackTheBox involving a Path traversal bug that allows RCE, cracking an SSH key and exploiting the pager functionality of journalctl to get a root shell.
+Traverxec is an easy Linux machine on HackTheBox involving a path traversal bug that allows RCE, cracking an SSH key and exploiting the pager functionality of journalctl to get a root shell.